-6.1 Professional Faculty Council on Rank and Status
+6.1 Professorial Faculty Council on Rank and Status

-The Professional Faculty Council on Rank and Status is composed of at least six and not more than eight professional faculty members, all of whom have CFS or hold the rank of teaching professor, research professor, clinical professor, or senior librarian.
+The Professorial Faculty Council on Rank and Status is composed of at least eight and not more than twelve professorial faculty members, all of whom have CFS or hold the rank of professor.
 At least three-fourths of the appointed council members must be present to constitute a quorum.
 Council members from the same department as the faculty member under review who have voted with their department faculty may participate in deliberations but do not vote again.
 The AAVP - FD serves as chair of the council but does not vote.
 The academic vice president appoints each council member and appoints a vice-chair from among the council members.

-If the faculty member believes that any member of the Professional Council on Rank and Status is unable, because of personal or professional conflicts of interest, to assess the portfolio objectively, the faculty member should notify the AAVP - FD of the potential conflict and the basis for the belief before the deadline to advance the portfolio to the AAVP - FD.
+If the faculty member believes that any member of the Professorial Council on Rank and Status is unable, because of personal or professional conflicts of interest, to assess the portfolio objectively, the faculty member should notify the AAVP - FD of the potential conflict and the basis for the belief before the deadline to advance the portfolio to the AAVP - FD.
 If the AAVP - FD believes there is a basis for concern, he or she will ask the council member to recuse himself or herself from deliberations and voting.

-The AAVP - FD determines which portfolios will be reviewed by the Professional Faculty Council on Rank and Status.
+The AAVP - FD determines which portfolios will be reviewed by the Professorial Faculty Council on Rank and Status.
 University council review is mandatory in cases where the college functions as a single academic unit without departments; a recommendation from any prior level of review is negative; or the number of dissenting votes cast at any prior level is considered significant by the associate academic vice president.
 Only the AAVP - FD may waive the university council review.

-For those portfolios that are reviewed by the Professional Faculty Council on Rank and Status, the Council will evaluate the professional faculty member's contributions in the context of the position description, and using the department's and college's established criteria and performance standards as defined in their rank and status expectations documents to assess performance in those areas that are included in the position description, they will determine whether the department and college reasonably applied their written criteria.
+For those portfolios that are reviewed by the Professorial Faculty Council on Rank and Status, the Council will use the department's and college's established criteria and performance standards as defined in their rank and status expectations documents and will determine whether the department and college reasonably applied their written criteria.